Planning on living and working in Germany? Find out how the local tax system works with our expert guide on how to file your income taxes in Germany.

-Everyone submitting a tax return will need to fill out a general tax form (Mantelbogen).
+Everyone submitting a tax return must fill out a general tax form (Mantelbogen).
 There are a number of additional forms that you might have to fill out, depending on your individual circumstances.

-To file online, you can go to the Mein ELSTER website (link in German) for submissions in 2020.
+To file online, you can visit Mein ELSTER (in German) for submissions.

-If you need some extra help, there are also some online explanatory forms (link in German) for online filing and printer.
+If you need some extra help, there are also some online explanatory forms (in German) for online filing.

 Income tax rates in Germany

-And if you are a member of a registered church in Germany, you’ll also have to pay a church tax of 8% – 9% of your income, depending on which federal state you live in.
+If you are a member of a registered church in Germany, you’ll also have to pay a church tax (Kirchensteuer) of 8–9% of your income, depending on which federal state you live in.

 - Class 1: single, widowed, divorced, long-term separated

 - Class 3: married with a higher income than a partner in class 5

 - Tax class 4: married with an equal income

 - Class 5: married with a lower income than a partner in class 3